sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 * Idempotence: A repeated request succeeds and is ignored if the `IdempotencyToken` parameter, an arbitrary string, remains the same.

 _Which two of the three approaches above are semantically equivalent?
-Could any one of the three satisfy the idempotence cases for all of the commands listed earlier in the article?
-If not, which command or pair of commands is special?_
+Would any one of the three approaches be enough to make all of the commands listed earlier in the article idempotent?
+If not, what makes one command or pair of commands special?_

 To clarify a one-sentence standard, link to a few lines of actual code in your codebase.
 If you must, link to an explanatory document.
 Ideally, it will be an _external_ document.
 There is no need to invent date and time formats, metadata schemes, representations of numbers and units of measurement, etc. Groups of experts have already done the work; rely on external standards whenever possible.